rancher/dashboard/docusaurus/docs/extensions/publishing.md

 #### Workflow Configuration

-To configure the workflow you will need to modify two sections, namely the [`on`](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#on) stanza and the `with` property in both jobs.
+To configure the workflows you will need to modify two sections, namely the [`on`](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#on) stanza and the `with` property in both jobs.

 **Adding the Tagged Release event:**
 ```yaml